PaloAltoNetworks/iron-skillet/docs/panorama_template_guide.rst

 The configuration snippet descriptions and the associated GitHub repository link for each xml snippet.

+Panorama can be configured using shared elements and device-specific elements.
+For xml configurations the use of shared or device-specific configurations is based on the xpath location of the snippets.
+Set commmands also denote shared or device-specific configurations.
+The provided xml snippets have variations in the metadata.yaml files specifying shared or device-specific placement in the configuration while the set commands and default loadable configuration are shared only.

 ..
 Note::
     The template version is found in the template xml file as a tag attribute

 ..
 Note::
     The set commands utilize the same configuration settings